When the temperature goes over 90 degrees; an extra dose of love and care will help keep your flowers flourishing throughout the summer.

 Fertilize every 7-14 days with our Jack’s Blossom Booster or Petunia Feed.
 When we water more, nutrients are washed out of the soil and flowers need that extra ‘fuel’ to keep producing.

 Prune and cut back straggly growth, especially from petunias, callies and verbena.
 This helps the plant put energy into new growth.
 Don’t be afraid to give your plants a little haircut.
 They will flush out again even bigger and better.
+A sharp pair of garden shears will be your best friend this summer.

 In the landscape, any newly planted roses, perennials, shrubs, or trees will require additional irrigation applications.

+Nothing is automatic about automatic irrigation systems.
+Check to make sure it is operating properly.
 In between automatic irrigation applications, supplement with a manual application of water from your hose to keep newly planted flowers from drying out.